 We generally seek to incentivize long-term performance, and therefore do not specifically align our performance measures with "Compensation Actually Paid," calculated in accordance with Item 402(v) of Regulation S-K, for a particular year.
 However, we believe the values reflected above for Compensation Actually Paid in each of the covered years demonstrate how the Compensation Committee structures our compensation program to prioritize "pay for performance."
-The fluctuations in Compensation Actually Paid reflect (i) shifts in our stock performance over the covered years since a significant portion of the compensation paid to our NEOs is in the form of equity grants that include stock option grants, restricted stock, and restricted stock units subject to time-based vesting conditions only and (ii) attainment of pre-established goals under our annual bonus program.
 It is important to note that Compensation Actually Paid to our NEOs does not necessarily reflect the actual value that an executive will receive in the stated fiscal year as such value will depend on a variety of factors.
-For each year set forth in the Summary Compensation Table, such compensation for that year includes stock awards for the PEO and two NEOs that were associated with performance in the prior year.